 It is a lovely book visually speaking, an illustrated journal on good quality paper with a beautiful cover, in the same vein as the Susan Branch books on Martha’s Vineyard and England. (if you are not familiar with Susan Branch check her out, her blogs are so inspirational and she is currently blogging on her trip to Cornwall and England).
 I suspect that type of book, which is basically a hard cover blog, is expensive for a publishing company to produce which could be why Susan Branch now publishes her own.
 Anyway, both are good reads for armchair travelers.

 I split this blog into two, because someone told me my blogs are too long, and the April Love section seemed like it deserved it’s own topic.
 Does anyone remember the fragrance, Evening in Paris?
 One of the most popular fragrances in the fifties, it was a light floral fragrance in a blue cobalt bottle (you can still find some of the bottles on e-bay), evoking images of l’heure bleue in the city of love.
-I have a visual image of my mother wearing her Jackie Kennedy-like sapphire blue dress and beads, dabbing perfume behind her ears, and then bending down to give us red lipstick kisses on our arms, on the rare occasions she went out in the evening.
+I have a visual image of my mother wearing her Jackie Kennedy-like sapphire blue dress and beads, dabbing perfume behind her ears, and then bending down to give us red lipstick kisses on our arms, on the rare occasion she went out in the evening.
 Somehow spraying perfume doesn’t have the same degree of glamour.
 Last year while cleaning out my mother’s house I came across a bottle of French perfume stashed below the bathroom sink.

 My mother says it was a gift from my father in the early years of their marriage, which would make it over 60 years old.
 When I opened it, it still had the sweet smell she remembered, as it had been kept in a cloth bag, in a dark spot, the way you should store expensive perfume.
 A perfume can evoke an era, a love story, a moment in time.
 It reminded me of Bogie’s promise to Bacall, we’ll always have Paris.
 Here’s to romance – may you always have a small piece of Paris in your heart to reminisce about on starry nights.